-Erosive tooth wear is not routinely assessed and documented as part of the clinical dental examination.
+Erosive tooth wear affects around a third of the population, but is not routinely assessed and documented as part of the clinical dental examination.
 The BEWE provides clinicians with a simple screening tool to efficiently detect and document erosive tooth wear in clinical practice.
 Its use is advocated to protect the oral healthcare provider and the patient, as the prevalence and awareness of this condition increases.
 Resources and online training for the BEWE can be found at erosivetoothwear.com and gskhealthpartner.com he G family had attended Dr P's practice over many years.
 The four children of Mr and Mrs G had been regularly brought in to see their dentist and they continued to attend the practice as adults.
 The whole family enjoyed a good relationship with Dr P.